wordswords/dotfiles/README.md

 ## GNU diff/patching stuff I forget

-### Creating a patch to apply later
+### Creating a simple patch to apply later
-1. To generated the patch diff `diff -u <file1> <file2> > patch.diff`
+1. To generate the patch, run the following command in the same dir as the file you want to patch `diff -u <file1> <file2> > patch.diff`
-2. Edit the patch file and make sure both files are the same filename that you want patched.
+2. Edit the patch file and make sure both filenames mentioned are the same filename that you want patched.

-### Applying the patch
+### Applying the simple patch
 1. Copy the patch.diff into the directory of the file needing to be patched
 2. Run `patch -p1 < patch.diff`